gregjacobs/Autolinker.js/README.md

 - Will autolink email addresses.
 - Will autolink phone numbers.
 - Will autolink Twitter handles.
-- Will autolink Twitter Hashtags.
+- Will autolink Twitter hashtags.
 - Will properly handle HTML input.
 The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute for that matter), and will not accidentally wrap the inner text of an anchor tag with a